BuildingWebsiteswithClaudeCode:ADeveloper'sGuide

 2. Specify Design and Styling Requirements

-• Website Example: "For the InnovateFlow landing page, adopt a modern, clean aesthetic.
-Use #4A90E2 (blue) as the primary color and #50E3C2 (teal) as the secondary accent.
-Employ a sans-serif font like 'Inter' or 'Roboto' from Google Fonts.
-The layout should be fluid, adapting seamlessly to mobile devices.
-Structure it with a full-width hero section featuring a background image, a three-column features section, and a contact form at the bottom."
+#FF6B6B(a vibrant red) as the primary brand color, and#50E3C2(teal) as a secondary accent.
+Use a sans-serif font like 'Inter' from Google Fonts.
+The layout must be fluid and mobile-responsive.
+Structure it with a full-width hero section (with a background image idea), a two-column features section, and a simple contact form at the bottom." - Component: "For the testimonial card, use a light grey background (

 3. Provide Content and Structure Details